zaiisao/Documentation/en/Interactive Broadcast/screensharing_ios.md

 ## Implementation

-Ensure that you prepared the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/ios_video.md).
+Ensure that you implement a video call or an interactive broadcast in your project.
+For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_ios.md) or [Start an Interactive Broadcast](../../en/Interactive%20Broadcast/start_live_ios.md).

 Screen sharing on iOS is implemented with the following steps: